biati-digital/alfred-calculate-anything/README.md

 ### Example: Adding Date and Time Formats

 You can add formats for your dates and times.
-Simply launch Alfred, type `calculate configure` and select the option **Add date format**.
+Simply launch Alfred, type `ca` and select the option **Add date format**.
 Enter the format you want and press Return.
 [View the configuration section for more info](#configuration).

 Time will use the language that you configure with **Set base language**.